AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • Q: I have a suggestion, comment, or feature request.
 Who do I contact?

-• A: We welcome your feedback please email: info@plasmavis.com .
+• We welcome your feedback please email: info@plasmavis.com .
 We will read all emails we receive, but note that we may not be able to reply.

 • Q: I would like a custom version of AcidWax for my promotional purposes (concert, magazine distribution, tradeshow, etc.) Where should I start / who should I contact?